You have questions, we have answers!

 You will receive a Letter of Participation documenting your participation in the supervision program and you may enroll in additional terms.

 International trainees are not required to have a license.
-If you practice in the US, you must have a license if your state requires it.
+If you practice in the US and Canada, you must have a license if your state requires it.
 We ask you to provide the appropriate documentation before the start of your term.

 Yes.
 Beck Institute supervisors represent a wide variety of expertise in using cognitive therapy with a range of disorders and specific populations.